 Religious Clothing and Symbols in Secular Democracies

 Legislation on clothing and religious symbols in secular democracies should be based around the principal of maximum freedom, and no compulsion.
 This means, you can't force people to abide by other people's religious rules, and, people should be as free as possible to wear whatever they want.
-Therefore, people are free to voluntarily follow whatever religious codes their religion insists upon.
+Therefore, people are free to voluntarily follow whatever religious codes that their religions insist upon.
 This allows maximum freedom of religion.
-But there are limitations, and if people choose to abide by a religion that imposes clothing restrictions and this impacts on the practicalities of real life and employment, in general it does not become a requirement the employers must accommodate the strange codes of the world's various religions.
-It is not discriminatory to enforce dress codes, but it is discriminatory to create religion-specific legislation to allow certain people to bypass laws that everyone else has to follow.
+But there are times when secular law should trump religious rules: (1) Requirements to wear safety equipment, (2) requirements for visual identification, (3) public roles requiring face-to-face communication and (4) to prevent oppression within communities who wish to impose involuntary dress rules.
+In those cases, secular law can be enacted to limit other's dress in certain situations.

 Many dress codes in workplaces are not only sensible, but often increase the safety of the individuals and those they work with.
 If a person chooses to follow a religion that forbids them from following the dress code required with certain work, then, they should not do that work.
 There is no requirement for the demands of physical reality to be bent to the idealism of religious dogma.